 If your niche is life coaching, you would be expected to help your clients clarify their goals, identify obstacles that are holding them back and partner with them to come up with strategies to overcome them.
 While most life coaches take a more general, all-encompassing approach, you can also choose to specialise in a particular arena.

-Some of the different types of specialised life coaching includes addiction & sobriety coaching, fitness coaching, mental health coaching, and spirituality coaching, among others.
+Some of the different types of specialised life coach niches include addiction & sobriety coaching, fitness coaching, mental health coaching, and spirituality coaching, among others.

 As the famous saying goes, “leaders aren’t born, they are made”.
 And a leadership coach is one who can help clients become better adept at dealing with crisis and reaching their goals while keeping the team together.
 They generally work closely with corporate clients who typically are in managerial or leadership positions.